Oklahoma City Burn Injury Attorneys

 The most common types of burns that can occur are:

-• Chemical burns – Strong solvents, detergents, or acids contact the skin, causing a burn injury.
+- Chemical burns – Strong solvents, detergents, or acids contact the skin, causing burn injuries.

-• Cold burns – Otherwise known as frostbite.
+- Cold burns – Otherwise known as frostbite.
 Damages the skin in extreme freezing temperatures.
-This type of burn can also occur if your body touches something cold for an extended period.
+This burn can also occur if your body touches something cold for an extended period.

-• Radiation burns – Exposure to radiation, such as during an x-ray or from the sun, can cause radiation burns.
+- Radiation burns – Radiation exposure, such as during an x-ray or from the sun, can cause radiation burns.

 Common Complications Associated with Burns